MattSLangford/Tiny-theme-add-on-Summary-Posts/README.md

 ## Installation

+1. Verify that you are using **Tiny Theme 1.5.1** or later
-1. Install from the Micro.blog plugins page
+2. Install from the Micro.blog plugins page

 That's it!